Managing With Labor's Values - Part 1: Helping Your Staff to Succeed (LB550)

 Approach & Features

-This two day workshop will include short presentations, case studies, small group work, group discussions and role play.
-Participants will have an opportunity to discuss real issues and with which they faced and with their peers in the workshop.
-This workshop is open only to leaders and staff directors with significant supervisory/managerial responsibilities who are based at labour unions or social justice organizations.
+This two day workshop which is part of a series will include short presentations, case studies, small group work, group discussions and role play.
+Participants will have an opportunity to discuss real challenges they face with peers in the workshop.
+This workshop is open only to leaders and staff directors with significant supervisory/managerial responsibilities who are based at labor unions or social justice organizations.

-For more information about this workshop please contact Stacy Reynolds at 212.340.2809 or firstname.lastname@example.org.
+For more information about this workshop please contact Kim Cook at 212.340.2824 or firstname.lastname@example.org.

 Rodney L. Brown is Labor Management Consultant at 1199SEIU UHE, Labor Management Project in New York City.
 He has taught Managing with Labor’s Values for Cornell for more than 7 years and he is certified to administer and interpret the DiSC behavioral assessment.
 He has designed and implemented training programs for unions and other organizations in the areas of Diversity, Communication, Conflict Resolution and Team Building.